 Most people have a smartphone nowadays, and they’re doing a large portion of their online activity on those devices.
 In fact, mobile devices made up nearly 55 percent of global website traffic in the first quarter of this year.
-This means that developers need to take a hard look at making their applications mobile-first.
+This means that developers need to take a hard look at making their applications mobile-first, especially for logo development.
 In this article, we’ll cover what it means for applications to be mobile-first and how you can design your apps to follow those principles.

 Designing apps to be mobile-first